Yes, everyone applies through the same process and program no matter where they live in Alaska.

 Yes.
 Funds will be used to first pay unpaid rent and utility bills.
 However, funds cannot be applied to past rent or utility bills that pre-date March 13, 2020.

 The program allows for up to 12 months of financial assistance, with the possibility of extended assistance for an additional three months.
 All past-due rent and utilities back to March 13, 2020 will be paid first with remaining funds available for prospective (future) assistance.
-Funding will be available at least through September 30, 2021.

 Eligible utilities that are usually provided by municipal utility companies include: